How Can Faculty Members be Involved?

 Contract Completion Form

 Direct a thesis or other project in your field of study or serve as a second reader.
 An honors thesis done in the traditional way is a pared down version of what we remember of a master’s thesis.
 However, students are encouraged to consider other sorts of projects.
 Some examples are a business plan, a creative work of art or portfolio, a program for student teaching abroad, or a major project for community service.
-All Honors Projects have a written and an oral component.
+All Honors Projects have a research component and a traditional defense at the last Geek Speak of the semester.
 The Honors Director works closely with each student and faculty director during the project.

 Senior Project Proposal Form